marg51/waf/README.md

 It uses github login, you'll have to add some tokens:

-create a file at `/server/config.js`
+create a new file `./server/config.js`

 ```javascript
 export const config = {